-- A. Desiccated or mummified remains are extremely dehydrated which often results in severe wrinkling and shrinkage. - B. Personnel may use the following procedures when reconditioning desiccated friction ridge skin: - 1.
-Soak the remains using one of the rehydration techniques (See Section 5.2.3). - 2.
+- 1. Soak the remains using one of the rehydration techniques (See Section 5.4.3). - 2.
 Use tissue builder after rehydration technique to reshape skin to natural size and shape. - 3.
-If soaking does not soften skin, cast the remains with casting material. - 4.
-If friction ridge detail is not visible or the skin has become saturated, use the boiling technique after rehydration (See Section 5.2.2)
+If soaking does not soften skin, cast the remains with casting material or photograph the fingers close up, with a scale, and label the photos as to the finger number or palm. - 4.
+If friction ridge detail is not visible or the skin has become saturated, use the boiling technique after rehydration (See Section 5.4.2)

-5.3.3 Burned or Charred Human Remains
+5.5.3 Burned or Charred Human Remains

 - A. The thermal modification of human remains often results in brittle friction ridge skin that can be further damaged through excessive handling. - B. In this condition, the human remains will usually exhibit clenched hands, which often protects the friction ridge detail on the fingers and interdigital area of the palm. - C. Personnel may use the following procedures when reconditioning burned or charred friction ridge skin: - 1.
 Avoid forcing the fingers or toes to open. - 2.
 Cut the tendon on the inside of the fingers or toes to gently straighten. - i.
 If necessary and permitted to, remove the fingers or toes from the hand or foot for processing. - 3.
 Carefully remove hardened or partially loose skin by twisting or cutting. - 4.
-Removed skin should be gently cleaned with warm water (which should soften skin). - 5.
+Removed skin should be gently cleaned with warm water or isopropyl alcohol, which should soften skin. - 5.
 Photography is recommended but not required to capture the friction ridges after the skin is cleaned and before any potential damage occurs with other recording methods. - 6.
-Remove damaged epidermal skin to allow access to the dermal layer (See Section 5.6.3). - 7.
+Remove damaged epidermal skin to allow access to the dermal layer (See Section 5.9.2). - 7.
 Depending on the condition of the degloved skin, personnel may print the underside of the epidermis. - i.
 It should be noted that the resulting record will be in reverse position and may be in reverse color. - 8.
-As a last resort, use the boiling technique (See Section 5.2.2).
+As a last resort, use the boiling technique (See Section 5.4.2). - 9.
+A dental pick can assist with loosening the epidermis without cutting the ridges.